 Word has a tendency for things to falls apart when the document structure gets too complex and with multiple elements.

 It’s also designed foremost for handling text.
-Stick with Word (and Google Docs) for your manuscripts and for increasing your publication rate.
-Use one of the other recommendations above for your poster.
+Stick with tools like Word, MY manuscript, and Google Docs for writing your manuscripts and for increasing your publication rate.
+Then use one of the other recommendations above for designing your poster.

 Whatever you use, print and adjust

 Whatever software you use, print out your poster, pin it to the wall, and look at it from 5 or 6 meters away.
 It will look totally different than it did on your computer screen.